 Since I am a mom too, I totally understand that schedules can change in an instant.
 Make up games, sick kids, last minute field trips can all throw our menus out the window.
 To fix this I always have 3-4 meals ready to go.
 Toasted cheese/soup, mini pizzas (made on whole wheat bread), loaded baked potatoes all take minutes to make and are my family’s favorites.
+In the winter I do soup – this easy vegetable beef soup is ideal!
 I always make sure I have the ingredients for these meals on hand so I can use them whenever I need them.

 Take a minute to return to your list from step 1 and jot down a few ideas that will best fit your family.
 You can write these dinners down at the bottom of your menu as a reminder they are there if you need them.